 Image and Video Processing with OpenCV

 OpenCV (Open Source Computer Vision Library) is a leading open-source library for computer vision and machine learning.
-It aims to provide a common infrastructure for computer vision applications and facilitate the rapid use of machine perception in commercial products.
+It provides a common infrastructure for computer vision applications and facilitates the rapid use of machine perception in commercial products.

 Setting Up OpenCV